 Modern Singapore was founded by Sir Thomas Stamford Raffles, then the Lieutenant-Governor of Bencoolen (now Bengkulu).
 My ancestors worked with him at Fort Marlborough at this time.
 Raffles landed in Singapore on 28 January 1819.
 He was looking for a strategic location for a new trading post and saw potential in this swamp-covered island.
 He helped negotiate a treaty with the local rulers and established Singapore as a free-trade port.
 The city grew fast in size, population and prosperity and attracted immigrants from China, India, the Malay Archipelago and beyond.
 In 1822, Raffles implemented the Raffles Town Plan, also known as the Jackson Plan.
 He also established the first botanical and experimental garden on Government Hill (now Fort Canning Hill) in 1822, which is now on the UNESCO’s World Heritage List.

 In 1824, when the Anglo-Dutch treaty was signed, the Dutch formally recognized British control of Singapore.
 Indonesia, including Bengkulu, came under control of the Dutch.
 That’s why my ancestors had to choose to stay in Bengkulu and become Dutch or leave and stay English.
-The ones who left went to Singapore with Stamford Raffles.
-He appointed my ancestor William Thomas Lewis to several positions in Melacca and later became Resident Counsillor of Penang.
+The ones who left went to Singapore or Malacca with Raffles.
+He appointed my ancestor William Thomas Lewis to several positions in Melacca and later he became Resident Counsillor of Penang.

 Raffles Landing Site is where Raffles was believed to first set foot on the island in 1819.